amoAHCP/vxms/vxms-demos/vxms-container-eventbus-demo/README.md

-# vxms container demo
+# vxms container eventbus demo

-This applications demonstrates the usage of vxms-rest and vxms-event in an container ready application.
+This applications demonstrates the usage of vxms-rest and vxms-event modules in a container ready application.
 It consists of 3 sub-projects:

 - vxms-frontend is serving the static html pages and is using vxms-rest to create a rest gateway.
 All rest requests are passed to either the vxms-read or vxms-write project by using events.
 - vxms-read is using vxms-event to provide all read methods like "getAllUsers" or "getUserById"